Scottish honeymoon a short-lived affair for the pound

 But Foley is among a growing group on markets who are prepared to question the wisdom of the Bank of England, led by Governor Mark Carney, raising interest rates at all.

-Inflation is below the Bank of England's target, real wages are falling, another fiscal blow to demand is planned post-2015 and, possibly most influentially, growth continues to disappoint in the euro zone - its main trading partner.
+Inflation is below the Bank's target, real wages are falling, another fiscal blow to demand is planned post-2015 and, possibly most influentially, growth continues to disappoint in the euro zone - its main trading partner.

 "Is Carney really going to raise interest rates when the figures from the euro zone are so bearish and when inflation is so low?"
 Foley says.